rootwork/rootwork/README.md

 ## Coding is just a small part of who I am 💭

 Technology is a means to an end, and shiny tech is not always the best means.
-In the past I've worked as a human rights advocate, a community organizer, and a journalist.
+I've worked as a human rights advocate, a community organizer, and a journalist, and really all my technological expertise and interest stems from those larger objectives.
 I'm active in 🚲 re-thinking urban spaces, 🥕 food cooperatives, and 🔔 semi-professional handbell performance ([really](https://www.bellsofthecascades.org/about)).